 Social learning is engaging, and when people interact with content, they’re more likely to understand and fully absorb it.
 A responsive LMS offers a workspace where professionals can share, talk, and promote their work.

-This highlights concepts in action and provides real-world application of classroom theory where online learners can see the principles in action.
-In fact, one university took their student retention from 86% to 92% by using NextThought's suite of higher ed apps.
+This shows concepts in action and provides real-world application of classroom theory where online learners can see the principles in action.
+In fact, one university took their student retention from 86% to 92% by using NextThought’s suite of higher ed apps.

 Higher completion rates

 In a digital learning environment, learners can learn at their own pace and don’t have to wait for courses to be released or for exams to be scheduled so they can progress forward.
-Course completion rates are higher and your less likely to lose engaged members between traditional learning quarters, for example.
+Course completion rates are higher and you’re less likely to lose engaged members between traditional learning quarters, for example.